 An overview of the 7 best walking tracks around Heimaey, Vestmannaeyjar.
 With its incredible density of spectacular sights and features, this stunning island just off the south coast is a must-see if you’re visiting Iceland.

-The walking track to Stafsnes, a beautiful hidden beach in a sheltered cove behind the folded cliffs of Blátindur.
+The walking track to Stafsnes, a beautiful hidden beach in a sheltered cove behind the impressive folded cliffs of Blátindur.
 It’s almost like Hawaii – but without the palm trees.
-It can be blissfully sheltered, and significantly warmer than the rest of the island.
+It can be blissfully sheltered – and wind-free! – and significantly warmer than the rest of the island.
 On the way you’ll pass by the little house on the giant plug.

 The scrambling track to Klif, with ropes down the slope and a beacon of light on the top.
 You can haul yourself up this stunning cliff along ropes and chains attached to the upper parts.
-That may sound a bit discouraging, but it’s well worth the effort.
+That may sound a bit discouraging, but it’s actually a lot of fun, not as difficult as it looks, and well worth the effort.
 There’s also that incredible view of a multitude of jumbled rocks.

-Blátindur is that imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall.
-It takes a bit of effort to scramble up, but you’ll be rewarded with some truly jaw-dropping views.
-Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go in the afternoon.
+Blátindur is the imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall.
+It takes a bit of effort to scramble up there, but you’ll be rewarded with some truly jaw-dropping views.
+Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go up in the afternoon.

-The walk to the top of Eldfell is the one every visitor to Heimaey wants to do.
-The famous volcano that erupted out of nowhere in 1973.
-You can gawk onto the impressive lava flow that was furiously roiling & boiling only a few decades ago, and single-handedly enlarged the island by several square kilometers.
+The walk to the top of Edfell is the one every visitor to Heimaey wants to do.
+It’s the famous volcano that spectacularly erupted out of nowhere in 1973.
+It’s very colourful, the track is easily accessible, and the views are absolutely stunning in all directions.
+From the top you can gawk onto the impressive lava flow that was furiously roiling & boiling only a few decades ago, and single-handedly enlarged the island by several square kilometers.